MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 If the driving direction is clockwise, then the robot will have to avoid the traffic sign on the middle row *or* the one on the last row.
 The robot moves into a position where it can detect the color of potential traffic signs on the second *and* third row.
 After this it avoids it according to its color:
 ![scenarios showing parking out with driving direction clockwise](park-left.png) (There can only be one traffic sign, either in the second or third row.
-There can also be no traffic sign there, which we treat as if a green traffic sign were there.)
+There can also be no traffic sign there, which we treat as if a red traffic sign were there.)
+#### Detection lap
 On each straight section there could be 1 traffic sign on any row and any column or 2 traffic signs, one on the first row and one on the third row.
 This makes too many combinations, so we halved them by ignoring the column of the obstacle, always avoiding them as if they were occupying both spaces.
 At the start of each section we can check the color of the first traffic sign, note its location and switch to the correct lane.
 If the detected obstacle was on the first row, the robot also checks the third row in the middle of the section, and switches lanes if needed.
 This way there are only a few scenarios for each section.

 ![image of possible path](path_ii.png) ![image of possible path](path_io.png) ![image of possible path](path_oi.png) ![image of possible path](path_oo.png)